maf64/Final-Web-Application/README.md

 # Project Description
-This project is a homework assignment to teach how to get Pycharm setup with Docker, Flask, MySql, and Postman.
+This project is a final to teach how to get Pycharm setup with Docker, Flask, MySql, and Postman.
 We've collaborated on this project so we can each add a unique feature to work seamlessly with the web-application.

 # Project Team
 This project consisted of two teammates myself Marcos Fermin, and Emad Abdel hamid